Putin puts nuclear forces on high alert, escalating tensions

 Over the weekend, the U.S. pledged an additional $350 million in military assistance to Ukraine, including anti-tank weapons, body armor and small arms.
 Germany said it would send missiles and anti-tank weapons.

-The U.S., European Union and Britain also agreed to block selected Russian banks from the SWIFT global financial messaging system, which moves money around more than 11,000 banks and other financial institutions worldwide.
-They also agreed to impose restrictive measures on Russia’s central bank.
+The U.S., European Union and Britain also agreed to block selected Russian banks from the SWIFT system, which moves money around thousands of banks and other financial institutions worldwide.
+They also moved to slap restrictions on Russia’s central bank.

 Putin sent troops into Ukraine after building up a force of almost 200,000 troops along the country’s borders.
 He claims the West has failed to take seriously Russia’s security concerns about NATO, the Western military alliance that Ukraine aspires to join.
 But he has also expressed scorn about Ukraine’s right to exist as an independent state.